cap-js/docs/cds/aspects.md

 ## Inheritance Hierarchies

 Sometimes you'd be tempted to create deeply nested inheritance hierarchies as you might be used to do in Java.
-For example, lets assume we're tempted to model something like that:
+For example, let's assume we're tempted to model something like that:

 ```cds
 abstract entity Grantees { // equivalent to aspect